shloknair1005/AI-chatbot-Llama-/README.md

 # AI-chatbot-Llama-
 Hey!
 It is an AI chatbot which can answer to almost anything.
 It uses the llama 3.3 LLM same as meta to give you an informative and accurate response.
 It is a free model which can be integrated into the project without incurring any costs.
+One has to install the required dependencies as well as install llama from their site.
+This project is very minimalist considering it's UI as I have paid more attention to it's functioning than the UI itself.